SambhavS/Caterpyl/README.md

 # Caterpyl

-Hi!
-This is a compiler I'm writing from scratch to compile the core subset of C to x86_64 assembly code.
+Caterpyl is a compiler I'm writing from scratch to compile a core subset of C into x86_64 assembly.

 Currently, it has the following features:
 - finds and compiles main function